ndchian/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this challenge, the logistric regression model was used to predict loan risk with healthy loan (0) or high-risk loan (1) labels.
+In this challenge, the logistic regression model was used to predict loan risk with healthy loan (0) or high-risk loan (1) labels.
 A dataset of historical lending activity from a peer-to-peer lending services company was used to build this model that identifies the creditworthiness of borrowers.

 The steps used to complete this review are as follows:
 *  Read in the dataset